Bringing Brand Consistency to P&O Cruises Website Redesign

 However, the marketing team had been excluded from the process, leading to a significant gap in branding consistency.
 My role was to bridge this gap, ensuring that the website aligned with P&O’s long-standing brand identity while collaborating with the digital team to maintain functionality and business goals.

-P&O Cruises embodies a spirited, uniquely Australian escape with a fun and friendly brand personality.
-The tone of voice is smart and playful, filled with casual, lighthearted language.
-The visual identity is vibrant and full of life, leveraging bold typography, oceanic themes, and bright colors to evoke adventure and camaraderie.
+P&O Cruises' brand embodied a spirited, uniquely Australian escape with a fun and friendly brand personality.
+The tone of voice was smart and playful, filled with casual, lighthearted language.
+The visual identity was vibrant and full of life, leveraging bold typography, oceanic themes, and bright colors to evoke adventure and camaraderie.

 04